 In recent years, online personal training has become an increasingly popular way to leverage your time as a fitness professional, allowing you to help more people with less in-person hours.
 However, it can’t be denied that some people prefer to have that one-on-one contact; they like to see their trainer face-to-face, get real-time feedback, and feel the rush of really getting pushed during a session—if not all of the time, at least some of it.

 You may think that your only option for such clients is to solely train them in person.
 And while that is an option, there is a popular variation in personal training on the rise.
-It’s called hybrid personal training, and it offers clients (and trainers) the best of both worlds by combining both in-person and online training.
+It’s called hybrid personal training, and it offers clients (and clubs and trainers) the best of both worlds by combining both in-person and online training.

 What is Hybrid Personal Training?

 Just as the name implies, hybrid personal training is a multifaceted approach that combines both in-person training and online training.

 With this style of training, you’ll still work with your client in person but the frequency of those face-to-face sessions is dependent on how you wish to create your packages.
 Between sessions, when you’re not training physically alongside your client, you’ll stay connected to them through online training, prescribing workouts, nutrition goals, check-ins, etc. through a personal training software like Trainerize.

 With hybrid personal training, your clients get the face time they want or need, and you get to deliver programming and accountability between sessions to help your clients get great results without necessarily seeing you as frequently as your strictly in-person clients.

 First and foremost, offering hybrid personal training allows you to maximize your time.
 It’s no secret that personal trainers work long and varied hours.
 And with early mornings and evenings often the most popular times, at some point, you’re going to max out on the hours you can work (and the clients you can train).